Phoenix Country Day School

 Phoenix Country Day School is a college-preparatory school located in Paradise Valley, Arizona, United States.
-It has an enrollment of 750 students in pre-kindergarten through grade 12 and follows a liberal-arts curriculum.

-The student-faculty ratio at Phoenix Country Day School is 9 to 1.
-The school is organized into a lower school (pre-k through grade 4), a middle school (grades 5–8), and an upper school (grades 9–12).
+The student-faculty ratio at Phoenix Country Day School is 8 to 1.

-Facilities on the campus include computer infrastructure, science labs, art studios, a music building, two gymnasiums, swimming pools, tennis courts, athletic fields, and outdoor play areas.
+Facilities on the campus include access to most sports and indoor activities.

-The school is accredited by the National Association of Independent Schools and the Independent Schools Association of the Southwest.

 History

 Phoenix Country Day School was founded in 1960, when a group of educators led by Franz and Mae Sue Talley agreed to found a nonsectarian, nonprofit, college preparatory day school based on the traditional east coast private school model.
 Franz Talley was the founder of an aerospace/defense contractor in Mesa, which grew into conglomerate Talley Industries before the businesses were largely sold off in the years after his death in 1978.

-On 12 September 1961, Phoenix Country Day School opened its doors to 93 students in grades 3 through 9 with a faculty and staff of 14.
-The following year, a half-day kindergarten and grades 1 and 2 were added, and grades 10 through 12 were added in successive years to graduate the first senior class in 1965.
+On September 12, 1961, Phoenix Country Day School opened with ninety-three students in grades 3-9 with a faculty and staff of 14.
+By 1965, kindergarten and grades 1 and 2 were added, and grades 10 through 12 were added to graduate the first senior class in 1965.
 By the 1969–1970 academic year, enrollment was at 386.

 In the 1970s, facilities were expanded to accommodate the growing student body and the development of competitive sports teams.
 The school's graduating classes measured in the teens and twenties, and the upper school program offered core graduation requirements and courses and electives that reflected faculty interests and abilities.

-In the 1980s, Phoenix Country Day School implemented an Advanced Placement program that was added to assist in gauging standards of academic skill.
-Having purchased the second half of the school's now-40 acres in 1968, Phoenix Country Day School was able in 1982 to build a new upper school complex and a gymnasium for indoor sports on the east side of the Cudia Wash, and a dedicated music facility on the west side of campus.
+In the 1980s, having purchased the second half of the school's now 40 acres in 1968, Phoenix Country Day School was able in 1982 to build a new upper school complex and a gymnasium for indoor sports on the east side of the Cudia Wash, and a dedicated music facility on the west side of campus.
 A bridge was built to join the lower and middle schools with the upper school.

 By 1996 enrollment reached 700.
-Between 1993 and 2008, the school replaced or renovated over 90% of its classrooms.
+Between 1993 and 2008, the school replaced or renovated a large portion of its classrooms.
 Every division saw major construction and renovation, including the addition of state-of-the-art science labs and an outdoor experimental science garden, visual art and performance facilities, and technology facilities.
 The entire lower school was replaced, and an early childhood learning center was added.
-This part of campus also has its own library, science center, art studio, and children's garden.
+This part of campus also has a library, science center, art studio, and children's garden.